stichtingorganism/classygroup/README.md

-# Class Groups
+# Class*y* Groups

 https://github.com/Chia-Network/vdf-competition/blob/master/classgroups.pdf

-The Group of unknown order that is used to sample our primes RSA or Class groups of imaginary quadratic order Binary quadratic forms
+The Group of unknown order that is used to sample our Class groups of imaginary quadratic order Binary quadratic forms
 Class groups of binary quadratic forms omits the trusted setup that RSA needs.
 The order of the class group of a negative prime discriminant d, where |d| ≡ 3 mod 4,